-INR Self-Testing Service Enhancing care for patients on warfarin
+INR Self-Testing Service Remote monitoring for warfarin patients

 The benefits of INR self-testing

-- Improved clinical outcomes – We found over 70% of patients that moved to the NHS Health Call INR self-testing service improved their time in therapeutic range by 20% and our 24 month follow up showed that this change is long-lasting
+- Over 70 per cent of patients improved their time in therapeutic range by 20 per cent and a 24-month follow up showed that this change is long lasting.

-The NHS Health Call INR self-testing service is designed to help patients manage their INR from home, reducing the need to travel to the warfarin clinic.
-With our digital health technology, a patient can take their blood test at home and submit the readings weekly.
+The INR Self-Testing Service is designed to help patients manage their INR from home, reducing the need to travel to the warfarin clinic.
+Using our digital health technology, a patient can take their blood test at home and submit the readings weekly.
 If any readings are irregular, a clinician will get in contact immediately.

-What is involved in the Health Call INR Self-Monitoring service?
+What is involved in the Health Call INR Self-Testing Service?

 When will the scheduled call or email take place?

-You will need to be available for 2 calls or email.
+You will need to be available for two calls or an email.
 The first call will collect your blood results and the second one will ask you a few questions around your warfarin dosage.
 A convenient date and time will be arranged with your clinician.

 Don’t worry if you miss the call.
-The call will retry you a further 3 times at half-hour intervals.
+It will try you three more times at half-hour intervals.
 An alert will be sent to the warfarin clinic if they are unable to make contact with you.

 If you choose to receive an email rather than a phone call, you will need to respond to the first email between 5am and 12 midday.
 The return email with dosing instructions and the next test date can be accessed from 4pm to midnight on the same day.

-To access the email service, you will be sent access documents via post.
-You will need your NHS number, Access Code, Username and Password each time you log onto the system.
+To access the email service, you will be sent access documents in the post.
+You will need your NHS number, access code, username and password each time you log onto the system.

-What are the benefits of the INR Self-Monitoring Service?
+What are the benefits of the INR Self-Testing Service?

-The programme enables home testing which means you won’t have to travel to the hospital clinic.
-Your results will still be reviewed by your clinician and you will still be able to contact them via telephone.
-You will be able to take your device with you to work, or when you go on holiday just as long as you have a phone or email-capable device with you.
+The home testing programme means you won’t have to travel to the clinic to be tested.
+Your results will still be reviewed by your clinician and you will still be able to contact them by telephone.
+You will be able to take your testing device with you to work, or on holiday.
+Just as long as you have a phone or email-capable device with you to share the results.
 The service is designed to make the lives of those on warfarin easier.